morrownr/USB-WiFi/home/Speed_Comparison_Test.md

 ## USB WiFi adapter speed comparison test

-Note: This is a test using a capability that all of the tested adapters have.
+Note: This is a test using a capability that all of the tested adapters have (WiFi 5).
 All adapters were tested from the same location connected to the same access point (AP).

 Test setup: